michielskobe/rnd-final-project/docs/project/bluetooth.md

 	TX bytes:26607 acl:0 sco:0 commands:330 errors:0
 ```

 The advantage of this dongle is that the firmware only needed to be downloaded and installed once.
-Now that the files are installed, the device will automatically be initialized on startup.
+Once the files are installed, the device will automatically be initialized on startup.

 ### The bluetooth console